thunderbird89/esf/stories/story-knock-knock.md

 She closed the comm and looked at her staff.

 > "We've spent twenty years preparing Earth for first contact.
 We just ran out of time for a gentle introduction.
 HARBINGER, send the messages.
 SUNTZU, coordinate our response.
-Everyone else—let's figure out how we're going to hold off two Ryzak combat groups for sixteen hours."
+Everyone else - let's figure out how we're going to hold off two Ryzak combat groups for sixteen hours."

 HARBINGER's form pulsed once.